rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

 - Source code
 - Message
 - Is brief
-- Was logged
+- Was it logged
-- Was attended
+- Was it attended
 - ID

-### Example
+### Constructing an error

+Use routine `_.err` to construct an error object.
 Source code of the most straightforward example you may see below.

 ``` js